Ever wondered how plastics are recycled?

 It is a two-stage process:

-- sorting is mainly done automatically with a manual sort to ensure all contaminates have been removed
+- Sorting is mainly done automatically with a manual sort to ensure all contaminants have been removed

 - conserve non-renewable fossil fuels (oil)